Positive scalar curvature on manifolds with fibered singularities: The case

 \end{remark} \begin{remark} Careful examination of the proof above shows that we don't really need to assume that $\beta M$ is connected.
 The theorem still applies when $\beta M$ has more than one component, as long as each component is simply connected.
-In this situation, it is possible to have ``mixing'' of the various cases, as it is possible for some components of $\beta M$ to be spin and for other components not to be spin. \end{remark}
+In this situation, it is possible to have ``mixing'' of the various cases, as it is possible for some components of $\p M$ to be of even type and for other components to be of odd type. \end{remark}